 MESSAGE FROM KATIE HART, DIRECTOR

 Welcome!
 Thank you for visiting our website.
-We are celebrating our 13th year serving Chapel Hill-Carrboro and surrounding area students and love what we do!
+We are celebrating our 15th year serving Chapel Hill-Carrboro and surrounding area students and love what we do!
 Before becoming director in 2018, I spent time as a verbal specialist on the ColPrep team.
 I earned my Masters in Teaching at UNC, and then spent ten years in North Carolina public schools, seven of them in the Chapel Hill/Carrboro system, teaching all grade levels of high school English.
 While in the CHCCS system, I earned my National Board Certification.
-I love teaching ColPrep's SAT/ACT courses, developing strategies for college-bound tests, and helping students write stellar college application essays.
-When I am not scheduling students or working as a specialist myself, I am busy at home with my three young children.
+I love teaching ColPrep's SAT/ACT courses, developing strategies for college-bound tests, and leading students through the college application essay process.
+When I am not scheduling students or working as a specialist myself, I enjoy traveling and spending time in Carrboro with my husband and three young children.

 Our Verbal Team